To get a better sense of our community, check out our video

 Proposed Operating Budget for after move-in Expenses and Maintenance Fees

-- The operating budget for after move-in expenses was prepared by CDC cohousing development consulting and Landover Management based on typical costs for comparable completed cohousing communities and comparable local conventional condo developments.
+- The operating budget is approved at the annual AGM.
 The scheme for owner’s contributions to the operating expenses is based on Unit Factors.